Andy Oppenheimer: Personal life

 Born in 1953, Oppenheimer grew up in Leeds and Liverpool and graduated from Liverpool University in 1974.
-He then moved to London and worked in popular science and academic publishing before becoming an author and subject matter expert in defence and counterterrorism in 2001.
-He has been a singer/songwriter of electro pop music from 1982.
-He is not related to J. Robert Oppenheimer, but has been greatly influenced and inspired by his work and life.
+He then moved to London and worked in popular science and publishing, most notably for the futuristic US science and sci-fi magazine Omni, and for publishers of books on space exploration and astronomy.
+He became an author and subject matter expert in defence and counterterrorism in 2001 and is now semi-retired.
+He became a Company Director on the board of Viceroy Lodge FL Ltd in 2026.
+He has been a singer/songwriter of electro pop music since 1982.
 He became an Irish citizen in 2020.

 Professional career

-During the 1980s and 1990s, Oppenheimer conducted research into nuclear weapons and the Cold War along with research into the Irish Republican Army and improvised explosive devices.
+During the 1980s and 1990s, Oppenheimer conducted research into nuclear weapons and terrorism, along with research into the Irish Republican Army and improvised explosive devices.
 He became a Member of the International Association of Bomb Technicians (IABTI) in 2008 and an Associate Member of the UK Institute of Explosives Engineers in 2011.

 From 2012 to 2015 he was a Course Contributor to the University of St. Andrews Certificate of Terrorism Studies, conducted by the Centre for the Study of Terrorism and Political Violence, writing the CBRN Weapons in Terrorism Course Module in 2012 and the IEDs: Threats & Countermeasures Course Module in 2013.
 He has written for defence journals including Military Technology, CBNW, RUSI Journal, Strategic Intelligence Review, Counter-IED Report, Langley Intelligence Group Network, Police Oracle, Explosives Engineering, and several Jane's Information Group (now Jane's IHS) publications from 2002 to 2006, including Jane's Terrorism & Security Monitor and Jane's Intelligence Digest.
 He was Editor of Jane's Nuclear, Biological and Chemical Defence from 2006 to 2008.

-Oppenheimer has made TV appearances and radio broadcasts as an expert on terrorism and CBRNE and acts as a consultant for films and documentaries, including Mountbatten: Death of a Royal (History Channel, RTE), Gaddafi and the IRA (ITV), The World's Deadliest Arms Race (ITV), Terror Attacks That Shocked Britain (Current TV, Sky), and Spooks (BBC1).
+Andy has made TV appearances and radio broadcasts as an expert on terrorism and CBRNE and as a consultant for films and documentaries, including Mountbatten: Death of a Royal (History Channel, RTE), Gaddafi and the IRA (ITV), The World's Deadliest Arms Race (ITV), Terror Attacks That Shocked Britain (Current TV, Sky), and Spooks (BBC1).

 Andy Oppenheimer lecturing at a United States Army Medical Materiel Agency (USAMMA) seminar at Fort Detrick, MA in 2009.

 Published work

 His first book IRA: The Bombs and the Bullets – A History of Deadly Ingenuity was published in 2008.
 It analyses the IRA's mission, doctrine, targeting, and acquisition of weapons and explosives.

-He has since published two science-fiction novels on Amazon: Fields of Orion (I): An Odyssey (2019) and Fields of Orion (II) The Mission (2020).
+He has since published three science-fiction novels on Amazon: Fields of Orion (I): An Odyssey (2019); Fields of Orion (II) The Mission (2020); and Orion: The Hunter's Story (2024).

 In 2021 he published Stars of Orion: An Astronomy Special: a collection of photos and stories of the Constellation Orion by 45 amateur and professional astronomers.

-He published the science fiction novel Orion: The Hunter's Story in 2024.